ImRuchiShah/Data-Analysis-Project---Maven-Toys-Sales/README.md

 **Tools Used:** Microsoft Power BI

+* End user of the Dashboard:
+  * Regional Sales Manager

+**Key business goals and objectives:** o	Increase Revenue o	Minimize revenue loss due to lack of inventory.

+**Questions to answer:**
+o	Revenue going up or down?
+o	Main Revenue drivers?
+o	Missing any product in stock?

+**Frequency of Dashboard review:** o	Once a month

 **Steps Performed:**
 - Connecting and Shaping the source date
 - Building a relational model
 - Adding calculated columns and measures
 - Designing an interactive report

 **Key Questions:**